PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Entry Deadlines and Key Dates:

 -	Submission of entries must be post-marked or delivered by 12/20/2021 to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
+Copy of filled [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) is required to submit with the artwork。
 > Attention: Friends of TRNWRC
 > c/o Bonnie Anderson
 >	19255 SW Pacific Hwy
 > Sherwood, OR 97140

-- Copy of filled [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) is required to submit with the artwork
 -	Judging will occur the week of January 3rd, 2022
 -	After judging, submissions will be displayed in the Visitor Center at Tualatin River NWR (pending the Visitor Center being open)
 -	On 1/19/2022 the submissions will be picked up by the OCC and taken to be displayed in the OTCA Art Space in China Town (pending approval from the Center)